 Location: on the main road into Bran, approximately 1/4 mile from the entrance to Bran Castle

 After touring Bran Castle, our tour guide gave us the option of either having lunch in Bran or in Braşov.
 Prita and I were both hungry, so we opted to eat here.
 Unsurprisingly, there are a large number of hotels and restaurants in Bran with the castle drawing hordes of tourists, so I was curious if this place would actually be any good.
 Pork schnitzel was on the menu, so I went with that.
 The schnitzel was served with a small side of potato wedges.

 This was a simple dish, which is usually a good sign.
 And indeed, it was tasty.
-I’m a frequent eater of Schnitzel thanks to an excellent German restaurant located right here in Dallas (review coming at some point), and this one met my standards.
+I’m a frequent eater of Schnitzel thanks to an excellent German restaurant located right here in Dallas.
+This one certainly met my standards.
 You can see the golden brown crust, which was crunchy yet light, and the pork cutlet inside was tender and juicy.
 Folks here know how to do their potato wedges, too; these were nice crisped outside, moist and tender inside.
 I find it interesting that traditional food in this area strongly resembles German food, but given that nearby Braşov was originally a German settlement, it isn’t terribly surprising.
 Anyway, if you’re here to tour the castle, put Hanul Bran on your list for a meal before or after.
 Price: surprisingly cheap, at roughly 25 lei (~$6) for the schnitzel and a beer.